simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 22 2025 1049 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 23-Apr 25 2025
+Radio Blackout Forecast for Apr 24-Apr 26 2025

-              Apr 23        Apr 24        Apr 25
+              Apr 24        Apr 25        Apr 26
 R1-R2           40%           40%           40%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1 (Minor) or greater radio blackouts.
+Rationale: There is a chance for R1 (Minor) radio blackouts.
+No significant active region flare activity is forecast.

 ```